Published On: Apr 15 2013 12:35:29 PM EDTUpdated On: Apr 16 2015 02:00:00 AM EDT

 2013: Pat Summerall, the football player turned legendary play-by-play announcer, dies of cardiac arrest at the age of 82 in Dallas, Texas.
 He was best known as a broadcaster for teaming with former NFL coach John Madden for 22 years.
 Summerall became the voice of the NFL in the 1970s and 1980s, calling most of the league's signature games, and worked more than 10 Super Bowls.
 As a player, he was a placekicker and played 10 seasons for the Chicago Cardinals and New York Giants from 1952 to 1961, scoring more than 500 points as an NFL player.

-2010: Daryl Gates, the former Los Angeles police chief credited with creating the anti-drug D.A.R.E. program, dies of bladder cancer at the age of 83 in Dana Point, Calif.
+2010: Daryl Gates, the former Los Angeles police chief credited with creating the anti-drug D.A.R.E. program, dies of bladder cancer at the age of 83 in Dana Point, California.
 Gates, also considered the father of SWAT teams, resigned from the Los Angeles Police Department in 1992 following the Rodney King beating and the riots afterward.

 2008: Mathematician and meteorologist Edward Norton Lorenz, a pioneer of chaos theory who coined the term "butterfly effect," dies of cancer at the age of 90 in Cambridge, Mass.
 Lorenz, a professor at Massachusetts Institute of Technology, was trying to explain why it is so hard to make good weather forecasts when he discovered chaos theory in 1961.

-2007: In the deadliest shooting incident by a single gunman in American history, Virginia Tech senior Seung-Hui Cho kills 32 and injures 17 at the Blacksburg, Va., university before fatally shooting himself.
+2007: In the deadliest shooting incident by a single gunman in American history, Virginia Tech senior Seung-Hui Cho kills 32 and injures 17 at the Blacksburg, Virginia, university before fatally shooting himself.
 Six more people were injured when they jumped from second-story windows to escape.

 2003: Michael Jordan plays his last NBA game as his Washington Wizards end their season with a loss to the Philadelphia 76ers.
 The five-time NBA MVP and 10-time NBA scoring champion won six NBA titles with the Chicago Bulls in the 1990s before finishing out his last two seasons with the Wizards.